Final expense policies are small guaranteed life insurance policies designed to cover the cost of a funeral and other end-of-life expenses.

 If your health is bad, the latter option might be more fitting.

-Is Final Expense Insurance Worth It?
+Is Final Expense Insurance Worth The Cost For You?

 Final expense policies can provide affordable access to the most basic level of protection, ensuring your loved ones won’t have to stress over paying for your funeral.